Products of manifolds with fibered corners: Fibered corners

-\item A boundary defining function $\rho_H$ for $H$ is \emph{good} if it is basic at $H'$ for every $H' > H$; in particular $\rho_H \rst_{H'}$ is the pullback of a boundary defining function for $\bface H {\bfb {H'}}$ on $\bfb{H'}$.
-Note that it is not possible for $\rho_H$ to be basic at $H' < H$.
+\item A boundary defining function $\rho_G$ for $G$ is \emph{good} if it is basic at $G'$ for every $G' > G$; in particular $\rho_G \rst_{G'}$ is the pullback of a boundary defining function for $\bface G {\bfb {G'}}$ on $\bfb{G'}$.
+Note that it is not possible for $\rho_G$ to be basic at $G' < G$.

-\item Two boundary defining functions $\rho_H$ and $\rho'_H$ for the same $H \in \M 1(X)$ are \emph{fc-equivalent} if the ratio $\rho_H/\rho'_H$ is basic.
+\item Two boundary defining functions $\rho_G$ and $\rho'_G$ for the same $G \in \M 1(X)$ are \emph{fc-equivalent} if the ratio $\rho_G/\rho'_G$ is basic (constant on fibers of each $G' \in \M 1(X)$).
 This is an equivalence relation.
-Note that for good boundary defining functions, $\rho_H/\rho'_H$ is automatically basic at every $H' > H$, so it is enough to require that the ratio be basic at each $H' \leq H$.
+Note that for good boundary defining functions, $\rho_G/\rho'_G$ is automatically basic at every $G' > G$, so it is enough to require that the ratio be basic at each $G' \leq G$.

-\item A simple, b-normal b-map $f : X \to Y$ is \emph{compatible} with given fc-equivalence classes of boundary defining functions on $X$ and $Y$, respectively, provided that for some (and hence any) representatives $\set{\rho_H : H \in \M 1(X)}$ and $\set{\rho_G : G \in \M 1(Y)}$,
+\item A simple, b-normal b-map $f : X \to Y$ is \emph{compatible} with given fc-equivalence classes of boundary defining functions on $X$ and $Y$, respectively, provided that for some (and hence any) representatives $\set{\rho_G : G \in \M 1(X)}$ and $\set{\rho_H : H \in \M 1(Y)}$,

 Equivalently, as a consequence of the normal form for b-normal maps discussed in \S\ref{S:bkg}, a map $f$ is compatible if and only if it is rigid with respect to some representative boundary defining functions for the equivalence classes on $X$ and $Y$. \end{enumerate} \end{defn}